-- Liaising with primary schools

-- Baseline assessments

-- □ Information LEA, primary schools, data, parents, pastoral team, external agencies

-- Parent feedback/transition forms
+- Liaising with primary schools and the school the young person is transitioning from - Baseline assessments - Working with and seeking advice from external agencies such as educational psychologists and specialist teachers etc - Information received LA, primary schools, data, parents, pastoral team, external agencies, previous school file and teacher cause for concerns - Parent feedback/transition forms

-Where Bedale High School feels that something additional or different is needed to support your child because they have SEND they will discuss this carefully with you.
+Where Bedale High School feels that something additional or different is needed to support your child because they have SEND, they will discuss this carefully with you.
 This information will be recorded in a document for you and your child, known as an Individual Provision Map (IPM).
 This includes:

-- details of any strategies being used to support your child in class; - details of any extra support or interventions for your child - details of any strengths/interests of your child - details of any targets your child is working towards
+- details of any strategies being used to support your child in class; - · details of any extra support or interventions for your child - details of any strengths/interests of your child - details of any targets your child is working towards - any extra information that will be useful for staff - details of and diagnosis

-Most pupils will benefit and thrive from SEND support, but some pupils who need high levels of support, or who have complex needs may need to be assessed for an Education, Health and Care Plan (EHCP).
+Most pupils will benefit and thrive from SEND support (K code), but some pupils who need higher levels of support, or who have complex needs, may need to be assessed for an Education, Health and Care Plan (EHCP).
+School will work with parents through this process where necessary.

-If you have any queries you should first contact the relevant form tutor.
+If you have any queries you should first contact the relevant form tutor or the SENCo - Alison Knight.

-All can be contacted on the following email address admin@bedalehighschool.org.uk
+All can be contacted on the following email address admin@bedalehighschool.org.uk or email addresses are on the school website.